 Standard Deviation vs Mean Comparison Table

 |The Basis of Comparision

-|Meaning||Standard deviation is basically used for the variability of data and frequently use to know the volatility of the stock.||A mean is basically the average of a set of two or more number.
-Mean is basically the simple average of data.
+|A mean is the average of a set of two or more numbers.
+Mean is the simple average of data.

-|The mean is used to measure the volatility of a stock.||Mean used to judge the performance of company stock price over a long period of time.|
+|The mean is used to judge the performance of a company’s stock price over a long period.

 |Used to calculate the p/e ratio and through mean judge the estimate the fundamental of a company forex balance sheet etc.

-|Strategies||Standard deviation is often used in creating for trading and investing because it helps to measure the volatility of stock prices and predict the future trend.||Mean is absolute deviation used less frequently because the use of absolute value make the further calculation more complicated and unwieldy than using the sample standard deviation|
+|People use the mean absolute deviation less frequently because the use of absolute value complicates and makes the further calculation more unwieldy than the sample standard deviation.

 |We have to calculate the standard deviation with the help of covariance.
 Standard deviation is nothing but the square root of the variance.

-|For measuring the volatility of the fund.
-We have compared with the benchmark.||For measuring the average of a data.
+|For measuring the average of data.
 And we have to compare with the historical data of a company.

 |Standard deviation measures the volatility of the stock over a certain period of time.

-|Mean measure the average of stock by assessing the fundamental attribute of a stock.
+|Mean measures the average of stock by assessing the fundamental attribute of a stock.